WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-harin-pathak.md

 crime-record:
   - crime: accussed
     ipc: 302,  307,  326,  333,  347,  149,  152,  153,  506,  168,  188,  120(B)
-    details: FIR NO. 82/85, ASTODIA POLICE STATION, SESSION COURT NO. 178/1986, AHMEDABAD, HE HAS BEEN DISCHARGED IN THIS CASE BUT SPECIAL LEAVE APPLICATION FOR THE SAME IS ADMITTED IN THE HON, SUPREME COURT NO. 6207/2006, THIS CASE IS PENDING IN THE SUPREME COURT.
+    details: "FIR NO. 82/85, ASTODIA POLICE STATION, SESSION COURT NO. 178/1986, AHMEDABAD, HE HAS BEEN DISCHARGED IN THIS CASE BUT SPECIAL LEAVE APPLICATION FOR THE SAME IS ADMITTED IN THE HON, SUPREME COURT NO. 6207/2006, THIS CASE IS PENDING IN THE SUPREME COURT."
   - crime: accussed
     ipc:
-    details: Criminal Revision Application No 486/2001 Gujarat Court.On the date of 23/6/2006 he has been discharged
+    details: "Criminal Revision Application No 486/2001 Gujarat Court.On the date of 23/6/2006 he has been discharged"

 date: 2014-01-28
 version: 0.0.5